 - American Red Cross.
 The American Red cross offers first aid and CPR certification courses.
 Use their website to find classes near you.

 - American Heart Association.
 The American Heart Association also offers training in a variety of areas, including first aid and CPR.
-You can find classes in your area by visiting their website.
+You can find classes in your area by visiting

 - Local resources.
 It’s also possible that first aid and CPR courses may be offered in your community, often through your local fire department or school.
 Reach out to them for more details.